Mia Mottley: Early life, family and education

 Mottley was born in Bridgetown and is the granddaughter of Ernest Deighton Mottley (1907–1973), a real estate broker and successful politician particularly at the parish level.
 He was the first Mayor of Bridgetown (1959), representing Bridgetown in the House of Assembly from 1946, who belonged to the conservative Barbados National Party.
 He was granted the Ordinary Commander of the Civil Division for public services in Barbados in June 1962 and assisted Wynter Algernon Crawford (1910–1993), Barbados's Trade Minister, at the Independent Conference in London during June and July 1966.

 Mottley's uncle, also named Ernest Deighton Mottley, became the political leader of the short-lived Christian Social Democratic Party (CSD) created in March 1975.
 Her cousin was the actress Eva Mottley.

 Mia's father Sir Elliott Deighton Mottley KCMG KC was a barrister who sat in the House of Assembly for a relatively short time, vacating the seat to become consul-general in New York.
 He was educated at Eagle Hall School, Harrison College, Middle Temple and the Inns of Court School of Law.
 He once served as Bermuda's attorney-general and sits on the Court of Appeal of Belize.
 He married Mia's mother Santa Amor Tappin in December 1964, three years after being called to the Bar, and was elected to represent Bridgetown in May 1969.

-Mia Mottley was educated at Merrivale Preparatory School, (Note: Merrivale (Shenstone, Pine Road, St. Michael), on its 51st anniversary, closed its doors for good at the end of the summer term 2010, and the property went up for sale because Mrs. Carrington was then 91.
-All the then current teachers at Merrivale began teaching at the new Westwood in the next school year (2011).) the United Nations International School, and Queen's College (Barbados).
+Mia Mottley was educated at Merrivale Preparatory School, the United Nations International School, and Queen's College (Barbados).
 She later studied at the London School of Economics and was awarded a law degree from the University of London in 1986.